 In the event your voyage was cancelled due to dangerous or inclement weather your instructors will make every effort to provide you an opportunity to sail on another weekend or during the next semester, should you choose not to attend one of the offered weekends the university is under no obligation to return any lab fees or tuition for this course.

 Students are to conduct themselves in an orderly and adult manner.
 Otherwise, they will be required to leave the vessel and find alternative lodging and transportation.

 Smoking is not permitted aboard at any time.

 Alcohol may not be brought aboard for any reason.

-IMPORTANT: Like all other Coast Guard approved vessels, Atlantas and Artemis are ZERO TOLERANCE vessels.
-The use or possession of drugs or drug paraphernalia is strictly forbidden.
-Violation of this rule will subject the offender to expulsion from the program (including immediate removal from the vessel), possible arrest, and any and all disciplinary action provided for under the rules and authority of the University of Southern California under which this program is offered.
+IMPORTANT: Like all other Coast Guard approved vessels, all Nautical Science vessels are ZERO TOLERANCE vessels.
+The use or possession of drugs or drug paraphernalia is strictly forbidden, even in trace amounts.
+Coast Guard Regulations prohibit consumption of alcohol at any time prior to or during all USC voyages.
+Federal law strictly enforces the Zero Tolerance Laws aboard all USC sail training vessels.
+Federal law strictly prohibits drugs including “medical marijuana” aboard our vessels.
+Violation of these laws and regulations will subject the offender to expulsion from the program (including immediate removal from the vessel), possible arrest, and any and all disciplinary action provided for under the rules and authority of the University of Southern California under which this program is offered.